asyncapi/website/pages/docs/tutorials/bindings-with-kafka.md

 ## Introduction

 In this tutorial, you will learn how bindings with Kafka works.
-You will learn how to extend your AsyncAPI document with Protocol-specific information, such as how to use Kafka bindings.
-You will also learn about server bindings and channel bindings.
+You will learn how to extend your AsyncAPI document with Protocol-specific information, such as how to specify kafka topic-specific configurations or how to define kafka message key content.

 ## Background Context